viktoriussuwandi/Polygon-Area-Calculator/README.md

 # Polygon Area Calculator
 #### Solution running on : https://replit.com/@ViktoriusSuwand/Polygon-Area-Calculator

-This is tthe complete Polygon Area Calculator project.
+This is the complete Polygon Area Calculator project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/polygon-area-calculator

 ### Some of additional features :